kuretaru/topo-ml-spin-phases/README.md

    pip install -r requirements.txt
    ```
 ## 🚀 How to Run
-Simpky run the simulation and train the model via ipynb (src/main_analysis.ipynb).
+Simply run the simulation and train the model via ipynb (src/main_analysis.ipynb).